bloomberg/chef-bach/README.md

 Make a cluster
 --------------

-To build a new cluster, you have to start with building a single head node first.
+To build a new BCPC cluster, you have to start with building a single head node first.
+(This assumes that you have already completed the bootstrap process and have a Chef server available.)
 Since the recipes will automatically generate all passwords and keys for this new cluster, enable the target node as an ``admin`` in the chef server so that the recipes can write the generated info to a databag.
 The databag will be called ``configs`` and the databag item will be the same name as the environment (``Test-Laptop`` in this example).
 You only need to leave the node as an ``admin`` for the first chef-client run.
 You can also manually create the databag & item (as per the example in ``data_bags/configs/Example.json``) and manually upload it if you'd rather not bother with the whole ``admin`` thing for the first run.

 So add this first node as the role ``BCPC-Headnode`` and run ``chef-client`` on the target node.
 After the first one is up, you can add another head